hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 **Why to Avoid Evaluative Usage**

 These evaluative usages makes no sense to me.
 When someone writes that a movie rises to the level of art, they imply that film is not, by nature, an artistic medium.
 I find the evaluative sense to be elitist and gatekeepery, denying not just the qualities of the work, but that it could have artistic value for anybody.
-It turns a subjective judgment of quality into an absolute, categorical rejection.
+It turns a subjective judgment into an absolute, categorical rejection.
 For these reasons, I avoid the evaluative usage and recommend you do too.

 [Martin Scorsese made such a distinction](https://www.nytimes.com/2019/11/04/opinion/martin-scorsese-marvel.html) saying that Marvel movies aren't cinema, drawing a rhetorical line between "commercial mass entertainment" and "art," while referring back to earlier eras' debates about whether cinema is art.
 I share many of his preferences, but just because you don't like it doesn't make it Not Art.
 So many of our past "cheap entertainments" are now  treasured art forms.